jracevedob/Post-Shannon-SDR/README.md

 ### Implementation

-You can find the implementation of the
+You can find the implementation of the functional C++ signal processing blocks in [MIT license](./Modules).
+The implementation of each block and its subsequent addition to GNU Radio Companion is explicitely shown for every block.
+The majority of the blocks has been used for time synchronizaiton and the implementation of old dropped GNU Radio blocks.

 ### Hardware acceleration
-You can find how to accelerate GNU Radio blocks using the built-in Zynq
+You can find how to accelerate GNU Radio blocks using the built-in Xilinx Zynq Multi-processor System-on-Chip (MPSoC).
+All the acceleration design are based on the Ettus Research Radio Frequency Network-on-Chip (RFNoC) architecture.
+For more details, please refer to [RFNoC](./RFNoC).

 ### Vagrant